aaronremski/Visuals/Questions.md

 # Prosper Loan Data - Questions to ask of the data

+## ------------------------------------------------------------------------------------------------
+Current Analysis Questions in 'Prosper Loan Data Exploration' notebook
+## This analysis will explore:
+1. What are some common characteristics of 'successful' (completed) vs 'failed' (defaulted & chargedoff) loans?
+2. Are there any surprising characteristics of 'successful' loans?
+3. Do some of the expected/obvious value relationships check out?
+    a. higher creditscores correlate with lower interest rates
+    b. high credit scores have higher rate of completion(repayment)
+    c. low debt to income ratio correlates to higher IncomeRange

+4. What are common characteristics of borrowers who have high interest rate, or default, or certain occupation?

+## Features in the dataset that will help support the investigation
+1. LoanStatus,
+## ------------------------------------------------------------------------------------------------

+Current Notes for going to submittal ASAP while still being creative

+## ------------------------------------------------------------------------------------------------

 ## Potential Questions to consider in the analysis

-1. What are common characteristics of borrowers who have high interest rate, or default, or certain occupation?
+1. Are there any interesting trends or features of people who share the same occupation?</br>
+    A.
+    Occupation vs:
+            a.
+InterestRate
+            b.
+Types of Loans
+            c.
+DebtToIncomeRatio
 2. Are there any indicators in the data showing the 2007-09 crash/correction?
 3. Are there any indicators in the data showing signs that 2007-09 was coming?
-What's the range of dates?
+4.
-4. What kinds of relationships do you expect to find? </br>
+5. What kinds of relationships do you expect to find? </br>
-    a. higher creditscores get lower interest rates </br>
+    A. higher creditscores get lower interest rates </br>
-    b. high credit scores have higher rate of completion(repayment) </br>
+    B. high credit scores have higher rate of completion(repayment) </br>
-    c. low debt to income ratio correlates to higher IncomeRange </br>
+    C. low debt to income ratio correlates to higher IncomeRange </br>
-5. Is there a consistent delta between BorrowerAPR & BowwowerRate?
+6. Is there a consistent delta between BorrowerAPR & BowwowerRate?

-## Variables looking to explore further
+## Variables required to answer potential questions?

 1. DebtToIncomeRatio
 2. IncomeRange